Easy Angel Crafts: Singing Angel

 Apply glue or double sided tape to the chenille wire and gently push it back into the curl.

-Hold the curled paper around the chenille wire for the glue or double sided tape to adhere the wire to the
+Hold the curled paper around the chenille wire for the glue or double sided tape to adhere the wire to the paper.

 Cut two small pieces of double sided tape and attach them to the ends of the 1-inch by 2-inch rectangle.